GIS4WRF/gis4wrf.github.io/docs/tutorials/wrf-cmake/simulate-the-2018-european-heat-wave-with-wrf-cmake.md

 ### Run Geogrid

-From your command you can now run `geogrid.exe` to produce `geo_em` files:
+From your command prompt you can now run `geogrid.exe` to produce `geo_em` files:

 ### Run Ungrib

-Before you can run `ungrib.exe`, you need to copy the `Vtable.GFS` file from `ungrib/Variable_Tables` to your WPS installation directory.
+Before you can run `ungrib.exe`, you need to copy a Vtable -- in this case the `Vtable.GFS` file -- from `ungrib/Variable_Tables` to your WPS installation directory.
 Rename the file `Vtable.GFS`, `Vtable` and run the Python script `link_grib.py` to link to your meterological data as follows:

 ```
 python3 link_grib.py <PATH_TO_MET_DATA>

 ```

-Where `<PATH_TO_MET_DATA>` is the path to the meterological data you have previously downloaded (e.g. `../../../DATA/met/gdas1.fnl0p25.20180715*`).
-Now, from your command prompt, you can now run `ungrib.exe` to produce `FILE_` files:
+Where `<PATH_TO_MET_DATA>` is the path to the meterological data you have previously downloaded (i.e. `../../../DATA/met/gdas1.fnl0p25.20180715*`).
+Now, from your command prompt, run `ungrib.exe` to produce `FILE_` files.

 ### Run Metgrid

-From your command you run `metgrid.exe` to produce `met_em` files which will be used as inputs to the Real program:
+From your command prompt run `metgrid.exe` to produce `met_em` files which will be used as inputs to the Real program:

 ## Configure and run WRF